 Key results have been noted under Eswatini’s current NDC and they include the scaling up of investments in restoring and maintaining ecological infrastructure; establishing long-term biodiversity conservation, landscape management and natural resource management programmes; planning and managing ecological infrastructure; enhancing biodiversity and eco-tourism and alignment of the Water Policy 2019 with climate change policy and strategy.

-Under the UNDP-GEF supported Strengthening National Protected Areas System Initiative (SNPAS) progress includes integrated landscape planning as part of enhancing nature based solutions, development of an invasive alien species strategy, and wetlands policy.
-Under the UNDP-COMESA/EU Smallholder Market-led project, key focus has been on the resilience of the agriculture sector to increase contribution to economic development through promotion of sustainable use of natural resources; improved access to markets and disaster and risk management systems.
+Under the UNDP-GEF supported Strengthening National Protected Areas System Initiative (SNPAS) progress includes integrated landscape planning as part of enhancing nature-based solutions, development of an invasive alien species strategy, and wetlands policy.
+Under the UNDP-COMESA/EU Smallholder Market-led project, a key focus has been on the resilience of the agriculture sector to increase contribution to economic development through the promotion of sustainable use of natural resources; improved access to markets, and disaster and risk management systems.

 HE John Lindfield, British High Commissioner, emphasized the importance of common but differentiated responsibilities that underpin the Paris Agreement.
 “It is important for countries like Eswatini, that have contributed very little to global emissions, but are most vulnerable to climate change, to call for all major emitters to raise their ambition”.
 He noted that the COVID-19 pandemic provides both an opportunity and a risk-the risk is that countries can go back to business as usual, and the opportunity is that global economies can grow back better, to lay foundations for a clean, resilient and inclusive recovery.
 Therefore the need to make post COVID-19 recovery strategies to integrate climate change actions for a greener and more resilient society the United Kingdom will use its presidency of the 26th conference of Parties (COP 26) in collaboration with the Italian Government to unlock action by the financial institutions to move beyond the $100billion per year for the climate finance goal.

-UNDP, through the Climate Promise initiative is assisting 114 countries for NDC revision.
-Through this support, UNDP aims to strengthen political and society ownership at national and sub-national level; align and integrate NDC targets in national strategic plans; raise ambition through nature-based solutions and additional mitigation sectors; and establishment of monitoring, reporting and verification systems.
+UNDP, through the Climate Promise initiative, is assisting 114 countries for NDC revision.
+Through this support, UNDP aims to strengthen political and society ownership at national and sub-national levels; align and integrate NDC targets in national strategic plans; raise ambition through nature-based solutions and additional mitigation sectors; and establishment of monitoring, reporting, and verification systems.